Antonius-S/Node_Test-server/README.md

 - `SEND=resp` - write `resp` string (URL-encoding is supported)
 - `WAIT=time` - wait for `time` msecs

+Any combination and order of actions is allowed.

 Request could contain any other characters besides action set:

 ```